HemitSystemutvikling/ePROM/BestillingAvSkjemaV2.md

 * formId - The form to place an order for
 * nationalId - The national id number of the patient the ordered form is addressing (must be either Norsk fødselsnummer or D-nummer)
 * expiryDate - The expiry date of the order
-* reminderDate - The date to send a reminder for the order.
-If NULL, no reminder will be sent
+* reminderDate - Reminderdate is ignored as helsenorge does not use it.
 * metadata - Optional.
 Metadata to send with the order.
 Pass metadata, like the patient age, as a parameter to this method using an anonymous object (ex.new { age = 23 }).
 * dontStoreCompletedFormInPha - Optional.
 If true, the completed form will not be stored in the patients "Personlig helsearkiv" (Helsenorge) or sent to secure digital mailbox.
 Default: false
 * distributionRule - Optional.
 The rule used when deciding how to notify the patient `{ Basic | AllowUnsecure | NoDistribution | BasicOrPaper | AllowUnsecureOrPaper | PaperOnly | HelsenorgeOnly | DigitalMailboxOnly | UnsecureOnly }` .
 Tallverdien kan sendes.
 Default: Basic